Signs of Piercing Migration & More

 How to prevent piercing migration?

 It is important to not leave larger jewellery in for extended periods of time.
-Remember, even after your piercing has healed.
+Booking in for a downsize after you receive your home care email notifying that your initial healing has completed.

 Leaving large jewellery in your piercing makes it prone to catching or snagging on hair and clothing and can push down onto the skin when sleeping.

 Avoid excessive pressure to the piercing during the healing process.
-Try to avoid sleeping on the piercing, or tight clothing pushing on it for long periods of time.
+Try to avoid sleeping on the piercing (see our piercing pillow), or tight clothing pushing on it for long periods of time.

 Always follow appropriate aftercare as recommended and directed by your Beauty Therapist.
-We always recommend our Sterilear 2-Step Piercing Sprays.
+We always recommend our Sterilear 1 & 2 Piercing Sprays.

 Are certain piercings at risk?